Oculopharyngeal muscular dystrophy

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

-- McLoon L, Lee M. Muscular Dystrophy, Oculopharyngeal.
-National Organization for Rare Disorders (NORD). http://www.rarediseases.org/search/rdbdetail_abstract.html?disname=Muscular%20Dystrophy%2C%20Oculopharyngeal.
-Accessed December 7, 2008.
+- Michael Lee.
+Muscular Dystrophy, Oculopharyngeal.
+National Organization for Rare Disorders (NORD).
+2012; http://www.rarediseases.org/search/rdbdetail_abstract.html?disname=Muscular%20Dystrophy%2C%20Oculopharyngeal.

 - Oculopharyngeal muscular dystrophy.
-Genetics Home Reference (GHR). http://ghr.nlm.nih.gov/condition=oculopharyngealmusculardystrophy.
-Accessed December 8, 2008.
+Genetics Home Reference (GHR).
+December 2008; https://ghr.nlm.nih.gov/condition/oculopharyngeal-muscular-dystrophy.

 - Genetics Home Reference (GHR) contains information on Oculopharyngeal muscular dystrophy.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

-- The Muscular Dystrophy Association (MDA) provides additional information about oculopharyngeal muscular dystrophy in their publications entitled, Facts About Rare Muscular Dystrophies and Oculopharyngeal Muscular Dystrophy (OPMD).
-Click on the links to view this information.
+- The Muscular Dystrophy Association (MDA) provides additional information about oculopharyngeal muscular dystrophy in their publication entitled, Oculopharyngeal Muscular Dystrophy (OPMD)

 - PubMed is a searchable database of medical literature and lists journal articles that discuss Oculopharyngeal muscular dystrophy.
 Click on the link to view a sample search on this topic.